Did You Know?

 Qualification

 Computer scientists are in demand and their salaries reflect this.
-A-level Computer Science, with its emphasis on problem solving, abstract thinking and mathematical reasoning, is a good foundation for the higher study of a Computer Science degree.
-If studied alongside A-level Maths, it could lead to an engineering or science based degree.
-Alternatively, the skills you will gain through studying this A-level could lead directly to employment within the software development industry.
+A-level Computer Science, with its emphasis on problem solving, abstract thinking and mathematical reasoning, is a good foundation for a Computer Science degree.
+If studied alongside A-level Maths, it could lead to an Engineering or Science degree.
+Alternatively, the skills you will gain through studying this A-level could lead directly to employment within the Digital industry.